Connecting Traditional Transport to the Agentic Future

 What I still believe

-- The long-term value sits in the orchestration layer, not the interface
+- Long-term value sits in the orchestration layer, not the interface

 - AI agents will make apps less relevant as primary interaction surfaces

-- Platforms that already manage complexity (like mobility) are best positioned to become agent backbones
+- Platforms managing complexity (like mobility) are positioned to become agent backbones

 - Intelligence compounds when systems are connected — not when new tools are added